More September Activities in Pemberton + Area!

 A race not for the faint of heart, this is one of the most scenic trails you'll ever run!
 Starting in 1985, the Rubble Creek Classic is one of the Sea-to-Sky's longest running (running) events.
 Participants have been using this course for years as an annual rite of passage to finish off the season.
 The course has seen erratically different conditions each year and has no assistance stations, which only adds to it's infamy.
 Limited to 80 runners, the registration may already be closed but there's plenty of room to cheer on the contestants (which is probably more in our skill-set anyways)!

 Wanna see exactly how gnarly this trail is?
-Take a look at this map.

 Well folks, this is set to be another outdoor-lover's weekend.
 Make sure to clear your calendars and stretch, we'll see you out there!